 WHERE TO EAT IN SAN ANTONIO WITH KIDS

 San Antonio is one of the few places in the US that has a ton of restaurants with playgrounds and play areas.
 We couldn’t visit them all, so we settled on a couple.
 The first one we visited was Two Bros BBQ.
 The food was really good and they had a playground in the backyard, which was perfect for Milana.

 Another place popular with families is El Machito.
+We learned this place has closed since our visit, which is so sad since it was such a fun place to hang out and have dinner!
 This San Antonio restaurant has a playground that is large and fun for all ages.
 It’s a Mexican restaurant that gets packed in the evenings, so arrive early.
 The food here is really good!
 Milana had the roasted chicken with rice and beans and elote for her meal and loved it.
 For dessert, she couldn’t decide between the churros or flan, so we got both!
 The churros here are amazing, one of the best we’ve had.

 San Antonio has a surprisingly large number of vegan/vegetarian restaurants.
 We started off with Revolucion, which has cold-pressed juices and we use them at home, but didn’t like it at all!
 It was the only one we truly hated and wouldn’t recommend.
 Their juices were just awful and their coffee was not drinkable.
 We ended up throwing most of it away, a huge waste of money since that stuff isn’t cheap!
 The only good thing here was the acai bowl, but I wouldn’t travel here just for that.